documentationfor yFiles for HTML 3.0.0.3

 The requirement for an IUndoUnit is that when a program is in a certain state and a call to undo is followed by a call to redo then the program is in the exact same state as before (the same holds true for the other way around).

 IUndoUnits are managed by the UndoEngine.
 Custom units can always be added to the engine using the method addUnit.
-Also consider to use one of the following implementations: DelegateUndoUnit<T> takes delegates for the undo/redo operations and CompositeUndoUnit creates a bracketing unit comprising several other units.
+Also consider using fromHandler to take delegates for the undo/redo operations and combine to create a bracketing unit comprising several other units.

-Also note that in order to keep a consistent state, methods of objects of this type should not be called by client code directly but use the UndoEngine instead.
+Also note that in order to keep a consistent state, methods of objects of this type should not be called by client code directly but only through UndoEngine instead.

 Type Details